Kingdom of Burundi: Early history and expansion

 After this early period of consolidation, Burundi was limited in its ability to expand due to bordering at other, more powerful states.
-In the early 19th century, the Kingdom of Burundi experienced an increase in power, and Ntare IV (r. c.1795–1852) was able to conquer several smaller Tutsi and Hutu kingdoms as well as areas which later became part of Rwanda and Tanzania.
+In the early 19th century, however, the Kingdom of Burundi experienced an increase in power.
+Ntare IV (r. c.1795–1852) was able to conquer several smaller kingdoms as well as areas which later became part of Rwanda and Tanzania.
+Together with the Kingdom of Rwanda, he conquered and divided the Bugesera kingdom.
+By 1850, the kingdom's borders had taken a form which largely overlap with the modern state of Burundi.
 However, Ntare IV's decisions regarding his succession greatly affected the monarchy, as he appointed his sons as the administrators of the newly conquered territories.
-His sons, part of the Batare, became powerful nobles and dominated northern Burundi in the next decades.
+His sons, constituting the Batare lineage, became powerful nobles and dominated northern Burundi in the next decades.
 Ntare IV's heir, Mwezi IV of Burundi (r.
 1852–1908) fought with his siblings for control, but ultimately only managed to maintain control of half of Burundi.
 The rest remained under the control of his brothers and their descendants.
+Regardless, his attempts to curb their power and partially successful efforts to take away their large landholdings led to a lasting resentment of the Batare toward Mwezi IV.
+In turn, Mwezi IV granted his numerous sons their own large fiefs, and they formed the powerful Bezi lineage.
+As a result, the Batare and Bezi became fierce rivals and continued to fight for control over the kingdom over the next decades.

+In the 1880s, Arab slave traders loyal to Rumaliza encroached on Burundian territory, but the state managed to fend off their raids in a series of conflicts.
+One of the greatest successes of Mwezi IV was a major victory over Zanzibari slave traders in a battle at Rumonge.
+This clash resulted in no slaves ever being taken or traded in Burundi, contrasting to surrounding regions which heavily suffered under slave raids.